college-related/polaris-suite-web/docs/functions/unit-function.md

 Unit function used to check return of `function`'s equality with `actual` value.

-The actual value can be of any type from `string` to `functions` but the parameter of call() function must be a function

 It takes in a function and parameter optionally and returns an `Call Object`

 ```js